leszkolukasz/servlet-container/README.md

 ## Tests

 There are over 30 tests to check most of the functionality and the demo application.
 It is preferred to run them from Intellij due to problems explained in **FAQ**.
-Alternatively they can be run using:
+Alternatively, they can be run using:
 ```
 ../gradlew test
 ```